-Gentlemen are expected to wear jackets, dress slacks, a collared long-sleeved shirt (tucked-in) or turtleneck at all times.
+Gentlemen are expected to wear jackets, dress slacks, a collared, long-sleeved, tucked in shirts that button down the center or turtleneck at all times.
 Ties are required only in the Garden Dining Room at Sunday brunch, and at lunch and dinner.
 Ties are not required anywhere else in the clubhouse.

 Ladies are expected to dress in an equivalent fashion, which means dresses, suits, skirts or dress slacks with jackets or tops of equivalent formality.
 Leggings or tights, unless worn with skirts, dresses, or long jackets, are not considered to be of equivalent formality.

 Military uniforms and national dress of equivalent formality are also acceptable.

 At black-tie events, members and guests in attendance are expected to dress appropriately for the occasion.

 Sweat suits or other athletic or sports attire, jeans or other denim garments, sneakers, flip-flops, athletic footwear and shorts, and hats and baseball caps are never acceptable in the public rooms.

 Members are responsible for ensuring that their guests follow the dress code and that children’s attire is equally presentable.